 Explore 150 years of Thayer School history.

-Brig.
-Gen. Sylvanus Thayer, Dartmouth class of 1807, initiates the establishment of an engineering school at his alma mater.
-He draws on his Dartmouth education, his experience developing an engineering curriculum as superintendent of the United States Military Academy at West Point (1817–1833) and subsequent career in the U.S. Army Corps of Engineers to create a civil engineering curriculum for students with a firm grounding in the liberal arts.
+Colonel and Brevit General Sylvanus Thayer, valedictorian of the Dartmouth Class of 1807, initiates the establishment of an engineering school at his alma mater.
+The 81-year-old draws on his Dartmouth education, his experience developing an engineering curriculum as superintendent of the United States Military Academy at West Point (1817–1833), and his subsequent career in the U.S. Army Corps of Engineers to create a civil engineering curriculum for students with a firm grounding in the liberal arts.
 He provides gifts totaling $70,000 and donates a library of books, manuscripts, and plates about engineering in Europe and the United States.

-After a three-year search, 23-year-old Lt.
-Robert Fletcher is appointed the first dean and professor of Thayer School of Civil Engineering.
+After a three-year search, 23-year-old Lieutenant Robert Fletcher is appointed the first dean and professor of Thayer School of Civil Engineering.

 Thayer School opens with three students and five small rooms in Wentworth, Reed, and Thornton Halls.
 Dean Fletcher, the only full-time faculty member, teaches 14 engineering courses during the first academic year and 36 the following year.